flaviobarros/shiny-wordcloud/README.md

 Dockerized Shiny App
 =======================

-This is the Dockerized Shiny App Worcloud [Wordcloud](http://shiny.rstudio.com/gallery/word-cloud.html)
+This is the Dockerized Shiny App [Wordcloud](http://shiny.rstudio.com/gallery/word-cloud.html)

 This Dockerfile is based on Debian "testing" and r-base image.